Jessica Ennis-Hill: 2010: World indoor & European outdoor titles

+Loughborough University Open meeting, then set two more personal bests at the Northern Senior Indoor Championships.

-In January 2010, Ennis captained the GB & NI team that won the Aviva International Match at Kelvin Hall in Glasgow.
-Ennis caused a surprise in winning the 60 metres hurdles in a British record time of 7.95 seconds, two hundredths of a second ahead of world indoor champion Lolo Jones.
+She was named team captain for the GB & NI team that won the Aviva International Match at Kelvin Hall in Glasgow.
+Ennis caused a surprise in winning the 60 metres hurdles in a British record time of 7.95 seconds, two hundredths of a second ahead of world indoor champion, and a rival captain (of the USA), Lolo Jones.

 Afterwards Jones, who hadn't lost in over two years in her event, expressed shock at being beaten by a multi-eventer, saying; "I'm looking forward to not letting heptathletes beat me when I'm only working on one thing.
 That's kind of crazy."

 At the same meeting Ennis set a new indoor personal best in the high jump of 1.94 metres.

 At the World Indoor Championships in Doha, Qatar, Ennis became the World Indoor Champion for the pentathlon with a new British, Commonwealth and Championship Record score of 4,937 points, finishing ahead of all three Beijing heptathlon medal winners, Nataliya Dobrynska, Hyleas Fountain and Tatyana Chernova.
 As a consequence Ennis became the first British woman to win world titles both indoors and outdoors.

-At the end of May, Ennis returned to the 2010 Hypo-Meeting in Götzis, Austria, where she injured her ankle in 2008, winning the heptathlon with 6,689 points.
+In May, Ennis beat Christine Ohuruogu across the rarely contested 150 metres at the Great CityGames (0.05 short of the British record time).
+Later that month, Ennis returned to the 2010 Hypo-Meeting in Götzis, Austria, where she injured her ankle in 2008, winning the heptathlon with 6,689 points, with a new shot put personal best of 14.25 metres.
 At the Adidas Grand Prix Diamond League meeting in New York in Ennis set a personal best of 6.51 metres in the long jump.